dask/dask/docs/source/array-creation.rst

 Automatically compute
 ~~~~~~~~~~~~~~~~~~~~~

-We may wish to turn some Dask.array code into normal NumPy code.
+We may wish to turn some Dask array code into normal NumPy code.
 This is
-useful for example to track down errors immediately that would otherwise be
+useful, for example, to track down errors immediately that would otherwise be
-hidden by Dask's lazy semantics.
+hidden by Dask's lazy semantics:

 .. code-block:: python